alexljanus/caregiver-availability-with-nhats/README.md

   - Measures of limitations with self-care and mobility activities
   - Measures of unmet need with activities of daily living (ADLs) and instrumental activities of daily living (IADLs)
   - Measures of socio-demographic characteristics (gender, racial ancestry, age, spouse has self-care needs, marital status, number of children, total income, medicaid coverage, residential care status)
+- Saves a revised sample-person-level data file from Round 1 containing the aforementioned measures.

 #### dofile2.do
 - Reads in the sample-person-level data file from **Round 5** "NHATS_Round_5_SP_File_V2" (available from the National Health and Aging Trends Study website https://nhats.org).